Content Marketing Without a Blog: Successful SEO With Other Written Content

 2. It improves search engines’ understanding of the page.

-Here are a few types of content-focused product pages to consider:
+Here are a few types of content-focused, in-depth product pages to consider:

-• Pages with in-depth product descriptions paired with multiple optimized images
+• Product descriptions paired with multiple optimized images

-• Pages with in-depth video showcasing products and their various uses
+• Video content showcasing products and their various uses

-• Pages that incorporate a combination of images, in-depth copy and video
+• Content that includes a combination of images, in-depth copy, and video

 Similar to the approach to product pages, the inclusion of copy or other forms of content on a landing page should not be at the expense of driving visitors to complete the desired conversion.

-When creating campaign-specific landing pages or revamping existing pages, integrate additional copy, videos or images that explain the value of filling out the form, downloading a resource or whatever conversion the page is centered on.
+When creating campaign-specific landing pages or revamping existing pages, you’ll want to integrate additional copy, videos, or images that explain the value of filling out the form, downloading a resource, or completing a desired action.

 For instance, WebDAM promoted a guide on a campaign-driven landing page and included additional text below the fold to convince visitors to convert and provide context for search engines.

-WebDam could have finished creating their landing page above the fold, but instead included copy on the lower section of the page explaining the main benefits covered in the resource.
-There are also logos from existing customers and client testimonials.
+WebDam could have finished creating their landing page above the fold, but they instead included extra copy on the lower section of the page explaining the main benefits covered in the resource.
+You’ll also see logos from existing customers (which provide social proof) and client testimonials.

-It’s important to think creatively when creating landing pages to best strike the balance between adding more valuable written copy to a page without distracting visitors from converting.
+When developing landing pages, you’ll need to add more valuable written copy to a page without distracting visitors from converting.

-• Add the benefits of filling out the page’s signup form
+• Include the benefits of filling out the page’s signup form

 • Summarize the contents of a guide, whitepaper, e-book, etc.